Skip to content

 🎨 What Is DTF Powder Used For?

-For Dark Fabric ✅ Best choice ❌ Not suitable
+For Light Fabric ✅ Best choice (Industry Standard) ❌ Not suitable (Black specks may show through thin ink)

 🎨 How it looks on clothes